Tours Sitemap Accessibility Skiptocontent Search

 sheep grazing through rubbish in an archaeological site

-Returned Archaeological Artifacts:
+Returned Archaeological Artifacts

 The ultimate task facing the new government is to establish a special committee dedicated to claiming back at least part of the archaeological heritage smuggled out of the country during the past few centuries.
 Libya has the money and the contacts to do this, but it seems as always it lacks the focus to effect any serious change.
 Many countries did succeed in reclaiming some of their stolen heritage via political dialogue and private efforts; since disappointingly UNESCO's Convention of 1970 on the recovery of cultural property calls for the return of artifacts procured only after 1970.
 Here is what Article 7 of the Convention says:

-(ii) at the request of the State Party of origin, to take appropriate steps to recover and return any such cultural property imported after the entry into force of this Convention in both States concerned, provided, however, that the requesting State shall pay just compensation to an innocent purchaser or to a person who has valid title to that property.
+(ii) at the request of the State Party of origin, to take appropriate steps to recover and return any such cultural property imported after the entry into force of this Convention in both States concerned, provided that the requesting State shall pay just compensation to an innocent purchaser or to a person who has valid title to that property.
 Requests for recovery and return shall be made through diplomatic offices.
 The requesting Party shall furnish, at its expense, the documentation and other evidence necessary to establish its claim for recovery and return.
 The Parties shall impose no customs duties or other charges upon cultural property returned pursuant to this Article.
 All expenses incident to the return and delivery of the cultural property shall be borne by the requesting Party."

 Read the full UNESCO's "Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property 1970".